Purpose

 The Transition Plan

 To help young adults transition toward financial maturity while living at home, it is helpful to shift from a parental "collector" role to that of a neutral household accountant.
-The frustration often stems from a perspective gap where they view any contribution as a loss of personal freedom rather than a massive subsidy of their actual living costs.
-By implementing a "Refundable Rent" system, you can simulate the weight of a $2,000 monthly expense while gently returning 80% of it as a "Life Scholarship" to cover their personal needs and savings.
+Much of the friction in these arrangements stems from a perspective gap where the young adult views any contribution as a loss of personal freedom, rather than a massive family subsidy of their actual living costs.

 The Financial Framework: Training for Independence